f13dev/WP-Wordpress-plugin-information-shortcode/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 If you have written a plugin for WordPress, showcase it's stats on your blog using WP Plugin Information Shortcode.
-Simply add [wpplugin slug="a-slug"] to your blog.

 == Description ==